aho-opensource/homepage/docs/ahoquiz.md

     You see, but you do not observe.
 The distinction is clear. - Sherlock Holmes, 'The Sign of Four'
 </iframe>

-Påskeferie blir herlig en avslutning av prosjektuken.
-Du brukte et program til å enkelt presentere prosjektet på en leken måte.
+Påskeferie er en herlig en avslutning av prosjektuken.
+Presentasjonen gikk strålende siden du fant et enkelt program til å presentere prosjektet på en leken måte.

 ## C (6 bokstaver)